Jean-Paul Boëtius: Hertha BSC

+Darmstadt

+After a year and a half of cancer treatments, on 21 January 2025 Boëtius signed a contract with SV Darmstadt in 2.
+Bundesliga.

 International career

 On 6 March 2013, Boëtius was called up for the preliminary squad of the Dutch national team for the first time, aged only 18.
 He made his debut for the Netherlands national team on 5 March 2014 in an exhibition match against France at Stade de France in Saint-Denis.
 He started the match as a left winger but was substituted in the 72nd minute as the Netherlands were defeated 0–2.

 Boëtius was called up to the Dutch preliminary squad for the FIFA World Cup 2014 in Brazil.
 However, he was omitted in coach Louis van Gaal's final selection.

+On 9 June 2025, Boëtius' request to switch international allegiance to Suriname was approved by FIFA.
+He debuted for the Suriname national team in a 1–1 2026 FIFA World Cup qualification tie with El Salvador national team on 10 June 2025.

 Personal life

 Born in the Netherlands, Boëtius is of Surinamese descent.
-Boëtius is a cousin of Urby Emanuelson, another professional football player, who currently plays for FC Utrecht.
+Boëtius is a cousin of Urby Emanuelson, another professional football player, who played for Ajax and for FC Utrecht.

 In September 2022 he was diagnosed with testicular cancer.